SvenGroot/WslManagementPS/README.md

 ### Import-WslDistribution

-The Import-WslDistribution cmdlet imports each of the specified gzipped tarball files to a WSL distribution. to a gzipped.
+The **Import-WslDistribution** cmdlet imports each of the specified gzipped tarball files to a WSL distribution. to a gzipped.

 By default, this cmdlet derives the distribution name from the input file name, and appends that name to the destination path.
 This allows you to import multiple distributions.

-This cmdlet wraps the functionality of "wsl.exe --import".
+This cmdlet wraps the functionality of `wsl.exe --import`.

 For example, to import all .tar.gz files from a directory, storing them in subdirectories under D:\\wsl: